samblenny/feather-tft-clock/README.md

 For Set Mode, the order of sub-modes matters because the number of days in a month varies.
 To look up the number of days in a month, you must know which month of which year.
-To avoid setting the clock to a day that doesn't exist, the code for Set Mode moves through sub-modes in the order: year, month (mon), day, minutes (hhmm), seconds (mmss).
+To avoid setting the date to a calendar day that doesn't exist, the code for Set Mode moves through sub-modes in the order: year, month (mon), day, minutes (hhmm), seconds (mmss).

 ### Button Actions